 In selective laser sintering (commonly known as “SLS” or “LS”), 3D parts are created by fusing (“sintering”) powdered materials with an infrared laser beam.
-The result is strong, durable and machinable parts with thermoplastic material properties similar to those of injection molded prototypes.
+The result is strong, durable, and machinable parts with thermoplastic material properties similar to those of injection molded prototypes.

 Our Selective Laser Sintering Work

 SLS allows product prototypes to be created with material properties similar to those of injection molded prototypes.

-- Material choice: SLS allows for product prototypes in many different thermoplastic materials.
+SLS allows for product prototypes in many different thermoplastic materials.

-- Post-completion processing: There is typically very little (if any) processing required after the SLS process is completed.
+There is typically very little (if any) processing required after the SLS process is completed.

-Typical SLS Use Cases
+Typical Selective Laser Sintering Use Cases

 |Machine prototypes||Form/fit models||Architectural models|